envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) Run CodeQL CLI in the external CI system to scan code and upload the results to the GitHub repository

-b) CodeQL cannot be used in external CI systems; it is exclusive to GitHub Actions
+b) Upload source code to GitHub for analysis and then download results for use in the CI system

-c) Upload source code to GitHub for analysis and then download results for use in the CI system
+c) CodeQL cannot be used in external CI systems; it is exclusive to GitHub Actions

 d) Manually run CodeQL locally and email the results to the GitHub repository administrators

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** A</span>

 Run CodeQL CLI in the external CI system to scan code and upload the results to the GitHub repository